If you have sent funds from your Binance account to your MetaMask wallet, you will have to do the following:

 Once on the blockchain explorer, you will need to search for your MetaMask address or for the transaction ID, to make sure that the funds have arrived in your account.

-On the overview section, you will be able to see your token balances.
-If it is the native token (BNB, ETH, Matic, Avax), it will appear in the Balance section.
+On the overview section you will be able to see your token balances.
+If the token is the native token (BNB, ETH, MATIC, AVAX) it will appear in the Balance section.